-The Honors in the Major (HIM) Program, is designed to encourage the best juniors and seniors to undertake original and independent work in their major field.
-The HIM program is the most prestigious undergraduate research program at UCF and is the only undergraduate research program on campus in which students are required to undertake original and innovative research as principal investigators.
+The Honors Undergraduate Thesis (HUT) Program, is designed to encourage the best juniors and seniors to undertake original and independent work in their major field.
+The HUT program is the most prestigious undergraduate research program at UCF and is the only undergraduate research program on campus in which students are required to undertake original and innovative research as principal investigators.
 In this program, students research, write, defend and publish an original Honors thesis that serves as the capstone product of their undergraduate career.
 This thesis is published through the university library and is available to researchers worldwide through electronic databases.

 Minimum Eligibility Requirements: